masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/stackless.rst

 Attributes
 ----------

+   Rather unusually, the module contains *attributes* for convenient access to some methods.
+Since this is not general practice and involves some hacks to attain, please consider this deprecated.
+Use the corresponding module functions instead.

 .. attribute:: current

    The currently executing tasklet of this thread.
+   Equivalent function: :func: `getcurrent()`.

 .. attribute:: main

    The main tasklet of this thread.
+   Equivalent function: :func: `getmain()`.

 .. attribute:: runcount